How can we help?

-I have practised as a Family Lawyer since 1984.
-I am accredited by Resolution as a specialist lawyer in the areas of Advanced Financial Provision, Private Children Law and Domestic Abuse.
-I have been a member of the Children Panel since 1993.
+I have practised as a Family Lawyer since 1984 and am accredited by Resolution as a specialist lawyer in the areas of Advanced Financial Provision, Private Children Law and Domestic Abuse; I was a member of the Children Panel for 25 years.

 In 2006 I trained as a collaborative family lawyer and I was involved in the first collaborative family case in the North East in 2007.
 Since then I have regularly worked collaboratively with legal colleagues.
 I am an active member of the North East Collaborative Group.

 In 2010 I trained as a family mediator and am now FMC accredited.
 In 2013 I became qualified to undertake direct consultation with children in mediation and in 2016 I became a Professional Practice Consultant with supervisory status for mediation.
 I am increasingly working with my clients in non-court family dispute resolution processes dealing with both children and finance issues.

 During the past decade I have become increasingly aware that Court is not a good choice for many families and I have looked harder and harder at other options.
 What is right for one client is not right for another and here at David Gray we have developed a Couples Information Meeting to help couples make an informed choice about how they wish to resolve their separation issues.

 I was, until recently, a Board member of Relate, Northumberland and Tyneside for full 10-year tenure and I led the North East Collaborative Group.
 I am a member of the national Resolution Dispute Resolution Committee and am often asked to talk to lawyers about developing dispute resolution practice.
 I read law at Durham University.